-To join the college while celebrating its remarkable 20 year anniversary and be able to build on this legacy for years to come is a very rare and significant responsibility that I welcome and take very seriously.
-I aim to carry on the tradition of creating thoughtful engaged creative citizens who will be advocates not only for their own careers but for their communities and view the trajectory of their art as a commitment to the essential need for theatre in our society.
-I have always measured success in arts education by preparing a student to function both as a motivated self-employed business and an inspired artist whose story telling can better illuminate the human condition.
-This is a commitment the college has always maintained.
+I aim to carry on the tradition of creating thoughtful engaged creative citizens who will be advocates not only for their own careers, but also for their communities, and who view the trajectory of their art as a commitment to the essential need for theatre in our society.
+I have always measured success in arts education by preparing a student to function both as a motivated self-employed business, and as an inspired artist whose story telling can better illuminate the human condition.
+This is a commitment the College has always maintained.

-Personally I have been very fortunate to have had wonderful training and great mentors and I’m excited to be able to pass these kind of experiences on to the next generation of young theatre artists.
-I have also had the pleasure of working with numerous talented alumni in my career and the arts community here in Victoria have been quick to profess to me the caliber and professionalism of the students the college continues to graduate.
+Personally, I have been very fortunate to have had wonderful training and great mentors and I’m excited to be able to pass these kind of experiences on to the next generation of young theatre artists.
+I have also had the pleasure of working with numerous talented alumni in my career, and the arts community here in Victoria has been quick to profess the caliber and professionalism of the students the college continues to graduate.

 Managing Artistic Director, Canadian College of Performing Arts